paritytech/bcts/packages/crypto/README.md

-# @blockchain-commons/crypto

-Cryptographic utilities for TypeScript, ported from [bc-crypto-rust](https://github.com/BlockchainCommons/bc-crypto-rust).
+# Blockchain Commons Crypto Interfaces for TypeScript

-> **⚠️ Work in Progress**: This package is under active development and APIs may change.
+> Disclaimer: This package is under active development and APIs may change.

+## Introduction

+`@bcts/crypto` exposes a uniform API for the cryptographic primitives used in higher-level [Blockchain Commons](https://blockchaincommons.com) projects such as Gordian Envelope.

 ## Features